bmwas/AIGVE_Tool/docs/tutorials/beginner/dataloader.md

 * Add support for frame sampling or resizing if needed.

-* Test your dataloader with a toy-version dataset before large-scale use
+* Test your dataloader with a toy-version dataset before large-scale use.

+* Some dataloaders may require downloading pretrained models manually.
+Make sure they are downloaded correctly and placed in the correct paths as specified in the configuration files.

 ## What's Next?